Cincinnati Open 2025: Emma Raducanu on collision course with Katie Boulter ahead of US Open

 Raducanu also reached the semi-finals at the Citi Open following a third-round exit at Wimbledon to world No 1 Sabalenka.

+Sonay Kartal made a name for herself this summer with a fourth-round run at Wimbledon and has broken into the world's top 50.
+She will open against former champion and 2022 WTA Finals winner Caroline Garcia.

+A win would book her a second-round clash with 11th seed Karolina Muchova.

-In the men's draw, Britain's Cameron Norrie received a first-round bye will face either Roberto Bautista Agut or Daniel Altmaier in round two.
+In the men's draw, Britain's Cameron Norrie received a first-round bye and will face either Roberto Bautista Agut or Daniel Altmaier in round two.
+Waiting in the third round could be fifth seed Ben Shelton.

+Jacob Fearnley is back in the USA where he made a name for himself in the NCAA just a couple of seasons ago.
+He will make his debut against Belgian Zizou Berg.

+If Fearnley wins the opening-round match, he will play 31st seed Lorenzo Sonego before a potential clash with fourth seed Taylor Fritz.

 US Open announces record prize money